 Fèisean nan Gàidheal is delighted that Mairi Morrison will be returning as artistic director for the second year.
 Mairi, originally from Lewis, lives in Glasgow, and is well known as an actor and singer.
 Late last year she wrote and performed in the Gaelic drama ‘Bana-ghaisgich/ Heroines’ produced by Theatre Gu Leòr which featured as part of the Iolaire Centenary Commemorations.
 Mairi is also known for her role in BBC Alba’s ‘Bannan’.

-Financial support covering up to 50% of the School fee is available thanks to funding from the Simon Mackenzie Trust, which is administered by Fèisean nan Gàidheal.
+Financial support covering up to 50% of the School fee is available to eligible participants thanks to funding from the Simon Mackenzie Trust, which is administered by Fèisean nan Gàidheal.
 The trust was established in 2008 in memory of the celebrated Gaelic actor Simon Mackenzie to foster the artistic talents of young Gaels.